 Sadly, our friend Leah Delancey Chang passed suddenly from a very aggressive cancer.
 Her husband and sister held a bittersweet memorial a couple of weeks ago that brought together over 100 people who knew and loved Leah.
 I was asked to share a few words.
-For those who couldn’t be there, I thought I would share here.
+For those who couldn’t be there, I thought I would share them, again, here.

-The picture above was taken in Interlaken Switzerland. (left to right, Ann Parsons, Dan Parsons, Leah Delancey Chang, Kenny Chang, Jamie Dulick, Annette Stalker, Jim Stalker).
+The picture above was taken in Interlaken, Switzerland. (left to right, Ann Parsons, Dan Parsons, Leah Delancey Chang, Kenny Chang, Jamie Dulick, Annette Stalker, Jim Stalker).

 Soon, she had her sister, Ann, coming to class.
-Ann wisely stayed in the back leaving Leah’s real estate intact.
+Ann wisely stayed in the back, leaving Leah’s real estate intact.
 Soon, I met my wife in class.
 Leah met her husband, Ken, through my class.
 Ann was already married to Dan.
-Then somehow we all became friends.
+Then somehow, we all became friends.
 Weekends hanging out.
 We would rotate parties between our starter houses as we bought them in the South Bay.
 We all took a vacation to Switzerland.
 Then came the kids.

-When our kid came we moved away to god-awful Granite Bay.
+When our kid came, we moved away to god-awful Granite Bay.
 I tried to keep the aerobic thing going, but it wasn’t the same teaching in Granite Bay.
 After all, there was no Leah in the front row.

-So in short order, I hung up my dance belt… for good.
-No more high impact classes for me.
+So, in short order, I hung up my dance belt… for good.
+No more high-impact classes for me.
 No more magic.
 That became a memory.

-You are here I suspect because when someone is at their best with something they are genuinely passionate about, the impression they create is often unforgettable.
+You are here, I suspect because when someone is at their best with something they are genuinely passionate about, the impression they create is often unforgettable.
 You’ve all been touched in some way by Leah.

 I share this not so we can create a metaphysical scorecard that makes this horrible and unjust passing OK.
 It’s not OK.

-But I share this because, I want us to remember Leah for what she was, passionate.
+But I share this because I want us to remember Leah for what she was, passionate.
 As an introvert, this wasn’t always apparent, even to those who knew her.
 How many of you knew that she had a wicked sense of humor?

 But as a friend told me, when we think of those who have gone too soon, we want to think of them, always, at their best.
 Hold that vision.
 Let it wash over all the other ones.